-Significant transactions subject to estimates are included in the balance of loans receivable, net, federal employee and veteran benefits payable, investments, investments in SPVs, investments in GSEs, tax receivables, loan guarantee liabilities, depreciation, other actuarial liabilities, cost and earned revenue allocations, as well as contingencies and any related recognized liabilities.
+Significant transactions subject to estimates are included in the balance of loans receivable, net, federal employee and veteran benefits payable, investments, investments in SPVs, investments in GSEs, tax receivables, receivables from resolution activities, loan guarantee liabilities, depreciation, other actuarial liabilities, cost and earned revenue allocations, as well as contingencies and any related recognized liabilities.

-The government recognizes the sensitivity of credit reform modeling to slight changes in some model assumptions and uses regular review of model factors, statistical modeling, and annual reestimates to reflect the most accurate cost of the credit programs to the U.S. government.
+The government recognizes the sensitivity of credit reform modeling to slight changes in some model assumptions and uses regular review of model factors, statistical modeling, and annual reestimates to reflect the most current cost estimate of the credit programs to the U.S. government.
 Federal Credit Reform Act of 1990 loan receivables and loan guarantees are disclosed in Note 4-Loans Receivable, Net and Loan Guarantee Liabilities.

 Estimates are also used to determine the FV of investments in SPVs and GSEs.
 The FV of the SPV preferred equity investments is estimated based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected annual cash flows associated with these investments.
-The FV of the GSE senior preferred stock considers forecasted cash flows to equity holders and the traded prices of the other equity securities including the GSE's common stock and junior preferred stock.
-The value of the GSE senior preferred stock is estimated by first estimating the FV of the total equity of each GSE (which, in addition to the senior preferred stock).
+The FV of the GSE senior preferred stock considers forecasted cash flows to equity holders and the traded prices of the other equity securities, including the GSE's common stock and junior preferred stock.
+The value of the GSE senior preferred stock is estimated by first estimating the FV of the total equity of each GSE (which, in addition to the GSE senior preferred stock, is comprised of other equity instruments including common stock, common stock warrants, and junior preferred stock).
 The FV of the GSE total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected quarterly cash flows to equity holders.
-The FV of the GSEs' other equity instruments are then deducted from its total equity, with the remainder representing the FV of the senior preferred stock.
+The FV of the GSEs' other equity instruments are then deducted from its total equity, with the remainder representing the FV of the GSE senior preferred stock.